Intro to R & R Studio

 Exponent

-You’ll notice that the calculations are being saved as what’s called an object.
+You’ll notice that the numbers are being saved as what’s called an object.
 An object is anything you save in R that is related to data or output of a calculation.
 You can save calculations, databases, words or lots of other stuff.

 If you look in the upper right window, under the environment tab, you should notice an x there based on your last calculation.
 The environment tab saves all the saved objects you are working with in R.